mcu-tools/mcuboot/boot/cypress/README.md

 ### Solution Description

 There are two applications implemented:
-* MCUBootApp - PSoC6 MCUBoot-based bootloading application;
+* MCUBootApp - PSoC6 MCUboot-based bootloading application;
 * BlinkyApp - simple PSoC6 blinking LED application which is a target of BOOT/UPGRADE;

 The default flash map for MCUBootApp implemented is next: